wchunxiang/wchunxiang.github.io/content/authors/admin/_index.md

 ## About Me

-Chunxiang Wang is a Ph.D. student in robotics at ETH Zürich and MPI-IS (about to graduate on Oct.
-2025), where he specializes in miniature medical robotic systems.
+Chunxiang Wang is a Ph.D. student in robotics at ETH Zürich and MPI-IS (about to graduate in Oct.
+2025), where he works on miniature medical robotic systems.
 He earned his B.Eng. and M.Sc. degrees from the Harbin Institute of Technology (HIT) supervised by Prof. Huijun Gao, graduating with a distinguished GPA of 93.75/100.
-Under the supervision of Prof. Metin Sitti, his research focuses on soft millirobots with novel functionalities, integrating image processing and closed-loop robotic control.
-His work has been published in prestigious venues such as Science Advances and the IEEE Transactions series.
+Under the supervision of Prof. Metin Sitti, his research focuses on soft millirobots with novel functionalities, integrating computer vision and closed-loop robotic control.
+His work has been published in prestigious venues, such as Science Advances and a series of IEEE Transactions.
 Chunxiang has received numerous accolades, including the Max Planck Fellowship, several top-tier scholarships, and awards for Best Graduation Thesis.
-He also serves as a peer reviewer for leading journals and international conferences in the field.
+He also serves as a peer reviewer for leading journals and international conferences in the field of robotics.